heronwood/heronwood.github.io/governance.md

 ## Governing Documents

-The following legal documents describe how our association is governed.
+The following legal documents describe how our association is governed:

-### Articles of Incorporation

-Our [Articles of Incorporation](governance/articles-of-incorporation.md) define the basic purpose and structure of our association.
+* Our [Articles of Incorporation](governance/articles-of-incorporation.md) define the basic purpose and structure of our association.

-### By-Laws

-Our [By-Laws](governance/by-laws.md) dictate how our association operates (meeting frequency, voting procedures, etc.).
+* Our [By-Laws](governance/by-laws.md) dictate how our association operates (meeting frequency, voting procedures, etc.).

-### Covenants, Conditions, and Restrictions

-Our [Covenants, Conditions, and Restrictions](governance/covenants-conditions-and-restrictions.md) spell out the rights and obligations that the association has to its members and vice versa.
+* Our [Covenants, Conditions, and Restrictions](governance/covenants-conditions-and-restrictions.md) spell out the rights and obligations that the association has to its members and vice versa.

 ## Governing Bodies